MicrosoftDocs/cpp-docs/docs/ide/how-to-set-preferences.md

 ![Screenshot of C++ Color Scheme dropdown options.
 Of the available options, Enhanced is highlighted.](media/color-schemes.png)

-In the color scheme called **Visual Studio 2017**, most code elements are simply black.
+In the color scheme called **Visual Studio 2017**, most code elements are black.
 In the **Enhanced** color scheme, functions, local variables, macros, and other elements are colorized.
 In the **Enhanced (Globals vs. Members)** scheme, global functions and variables are colorized to contrast with class members.
 The default mode is **Enhanced**, and it looks like this:

 ![Screenshot of the enhanced color scheme which has a black background and colors for C++ keywords such as blue for int and green for comments.](media/color-scheme-enhanced.png)